Unsupervised domain adaptation for radioisotope identification in gamma spectroscopy: Results

 To gain insight into our models' decision-making process, we used SHapley Additive exPlanations (SHAP)~\cite{bandstra2023explaining, lundberg2017unifiedapproachinterpretingmodel} to compute per-region feature attributions.
 For a given gamma spectrum, SHAP produces an \textit{explanation vector} of SHAP values by assigning an attribution to each spectral region, indicating how that region shifts the model predicted isotope probability relative to a baseline.
 The SHAP values are computed by repeatedly masking random regions of a spectrum, evaluating the model on the perturbed spectrum, and then averaging each region's marginal contribution.
 In this context, we mask a region by replacing the counts in the selected bins with values obtained by log-linear interpolation between the region’s endpoints.
 Regions with large positive (negative) SHAP values increase (decrease) the predicted probability for a given isotope, while values near zero indicate little average effect.
+We find that, compared to the source-only model, the domain-adapted model is more likely to identify physically descriptive features of the true isotope rather than spurious peaks arising from contamination, background, or detector intrinsics.
+We include three such examples in Fig.~\ref{fig:XAI}, where we use a colorbar to overlay the computed SHAP values for the model's predicted class on top of the experimental spectrum, comparing the source-only models to the domain-adapted models for different isotopes and detector types.